hathitrust/babel/whoami/README.md

 ## Tests
 There are currently no automated tests.

-When testing functionality for a logged-in user, it may be necessary to add a line like `SetEnv REMOTE_USER user@default.invalid` in `apache/000-default.conf`.
+To test functionality for a logged-in user, run `./switch_auth.sh` (from the top level of the repository) to simulate different user types.
+You can check the output of `whoami` against the values in `apache/auth/active_auth.conf`.

 ## Hosting
 `whoami` runs under Docker and in the `babel` production environment.